 Where: 240 Neo Tiew Crescent, Singapore 718898

 When: Farm stay breaks available throughout the year.
-Note. bookings are not currently being taken until the first quarter of 2021.

 13. Kok Fah Technology Farm

 Want the kids to understand where their veggies come from?
 Look no further than Kok Fah Technology Farm, which grows every green vegetable you can think of (as well as the ones you can’t!).
 It’s not any old farm either.
 There are some serious greenhouses to explore and the kids can get stuck in planting their own mini veggie farm or making a take-home terrarium.
 If you time your visit with a weekend, there’s even a market to explore so you can stock up on all that green goodness (and hopefully convert the kids).

 When: Daily 9am – 5pm – farm tours must be booked in advance.